Mayi21/PythonPro/README.md

 # resource pool
 ## base image
 use docker to deploy host with agent.
-Auto management. health check and report instance status
+Auto management. health check and report instance status.
+we can select image to deploy server, implement by docker-compose.

 ## generalize
 use django as server